Run in Google Colab

 import urllib.request

-To run this recipe, youβll need the mnist_training.py script, which contains a simple PyTorch training loop.
-The following cell will automatically download the file into your working directory so it can be imported directly.
+To run this recipe, you’ll need the mnist_training.py script (source on GitHub), which contains a complete PyTorch training loop built on FiftyOneTorchDataset.
+The following cell downloads it into your working directory so it can be imported directly.

 [ ]: